proxytranslation/user-docs/dashboard/menu/discovery/pages.md

 **Include All** disables any inclusion limits on the project.
 No rule in the *include* column will be applied. but exceptions listed in the "Except" column on the right will be adhered to.

 **Include only selected** enables inclusion-based limitations.
-E.g., if you have a single inclusion prefix `/en/` in the left side list and enable "Include only selected", the crawler will only process pages that can be found in the `/en/` directory on the server.
+E.g., if you have a single inclusion prefix `/en/` in the left side list and enable "Include only selected", the crawler will only process pages that can be found in the `/en/` directory on the server (to put it more accurately, it will process only those URLS in which the pathname part matches the string `/en/` from the beginning).

 If you have multiple inclusion rules listed, you can selectively enable/disable any one of them using the checkboxes to the left of each rule.
 If you hover over a rule, a small delete icon will appear to the right, use this to remove a rule.